Volunteer in Patagonia

 Planning your volunteering trip

 Volunteering is a fantastic way of exploring a place but also giving something back at the same time.
 To make the most of your time in Patagonia you may want to consider a volunteer programme as part of a wider tour of Patagonia.
-We can help plan that trip from start to finish giving you time to volunteer and time to go trekking, kayaking, mountain biking, horse riding, rafting and get out into the mountains.
+We can help plan that trip from start to finish giving you time to volunteer and time to experience the amazing opportunities for trekking in Patagonia or to go kayaking, mountain biking, horse riding or rafting.
+In addition, we can also give you expert advice on travel to Patagonia or arrange this for you.

-For example, a really nice way of spending your time in Patagonia may be to volunteer in the beautiful region of Aysen, helping to create a new national park, before heading south to trek the W Circuit of Torres del Paine.
+For example, a really nice way of spending your time in Patagonia may be to volunteer in the beautiful region of Aysen, helping to create a new national park, before heading south to do the Torres del Paine W Trek.
 Alternatively, you could volunteer at a local community radio station in the Chubut Valley in Argentinian Patagonia before heading over to the Bariloche Lake District for a week of white water rafting.
 Whatever you choose to do, we can help you plan your trip and advise on some of the most exciting adventure activities and routes.

 Voluntourism is sustainable because organisations charge a fee to cover the cost of your accommodation and food whilst you're there whilst others ask you to contribute to to the organisation through a larger payment which also covers your costs.
 This ensures that the volunteer doesn't cost the organisation anything.
 The cost of living is reasonably low in most of the locations where projects are taking place, so usually volunteers are happy to provide for themselves for a period.
 In addition, Some organisations use donations from their volunteers solely to promote, sponsor, and execute development projects in Patagonia.